network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### Aggregating the Measurements

-The algorithm produces sets of 5 times for each probe, namely:
+The algorithm produces sets of 4 times for each probe, namely:
-DNS handshake, TCP handshake, TLS handshake, HTTP/2 request/response on separate (idle) connections, HTTP/2 request/response on load-generating connections.
+TCP handshake, TLS handshake, HTTP/2 request/response on separate (idle) connections, HTTP/2 request/response on load-generating connections.
 This fine-grained data is useful, but not necessary for creating a useful metric.